SCYou27/Projects_ASCON/project_U-Os/0001_reference/README.md

 We recorded 1600 traces and took their arithmetic mean vector as a reference trace, so the later recorded traces can be compared against this reference trace to check whether some unexpected event happened and resulted in a wrong recording.
 This will be divided into the following small tasks:

 1. **Generate I/O data:**
-   The folder `inter\_gen/` contains the pre-generated I/O data interacting with the device (including the keys, nonces, plaintexts, and the corresponding ciphers and tags) for trace recording.
-To prevent overwriting the data we had used, we moved the Python code into another folder `inter\_gen\_code/`.
+   The folder `inter_gen/` contains the pre-generated I/O data interacting with the device (including the keys, nonces, plaintexts, and the corresponding ciphers and tags) for trace recording.
+We moved the Python code into another folder `inter_gen_code/` to prevent overwriting the data we had used.

 2. **Download the raw traces:**
    The 1600 raw traces are stored in 10 ZIP files.
 Please download the raw traces with the following commands: